TheCrowned/jbl-chat/README.md

 I added an admin area to make some debugging easier, and `api-auth` to use the API with a frontend, but neither is strictly needed for the API to work.

 In my first commit I also pushed the `.sqlite` file I generated (even if it was in `.gitignore`).
 If you want to check that commit out, you can use `user=stefano, password=stefano` in the commands above to play with my implementation without having to generate a dataset - running the server is in that case the only required step.
+You can use those credentials on my hosted instance.
 Otherwise, users should be created before using the app.

 -----------------------
 ## Assignment text